BABrandes/Observables/docs/quickstart.md

 - `is_attached_to(other)` - Check if bound to another observable

 ### **Initial Sync Modes**
-- `InitialSyncMode.PUSH_TO_TARGET` - Source pushes value to target
+- `InitialSyncMode.USE_CALLER_VALUE` - Use caller's value for initial synchronization
-- `InitialSyncMode.PULL_FROM_TARGET` - Source pulls value from target
+- `InitialSyncMode.USE_TARGET_VALUE` - Use target's value for initial synchronization

 ### **Common Hooks**
 - `single_value_hook` - For single values